sciZer0/newdiscoveries/c/README.md

 your hand creates a push (process of pushing), and it means your hand creates Force.

-Of course, it is.
+Of course, it all is.

 But simultaneously,

-<b>Force is anything that is striving to acelerate an object.</b>
+<b>Force is anything that is trying/striving to accelerate an object.</b>

 In other words:

-<b>Force is the process of pushing an object in a certain direction, trying to accelerate the object.</b>
+<b>Force is a process of pushing an object in a certain direction, and this pushing is trying/striving to accelerate the object.</b>

 For example, when your organism (in particular, your hand) is pushing a strong wall with some great effort,